Hillcourt: Origins and history

 In 1928 Hillcourt was one of the first two girls' schools in Ireland to introduce lacrosse (the other being the French School in Bray), and, as well as school training and matches against other schools, the Hillcourt lacrosse field was used for trials for the Irish women's lacrosse teams, and for hosting international matches.
 The pupils themselves competed annually against other schools for the Lacrosse Shield, now on permanent display at Rathdown School.
 The East Wing was built in 1925, including the Lower Schoolroom, staff sitting room, and two sick rooms.
 Three gardeners cultivated vegetables, fruit and flowers, and kept hens, to supply the school kitchens with eggs.

-Eileen Palmer, who had been looking after Geoffrey as multiple sclerosis kept him increasingly confined to a wheelchair, died suddenly in 1949, and Gladys had to retire to take her place in their house in Sandycove.
+Eileen Palmer, who had been looking after Geoffrey as multiple sclerosis kept him increasingly unable to walk, died suddenly in 1949, and Gladys had to retire to take her place in their house in Sandycove.
 Phyllis ("Miss Phyllis") continued as headmistress until a replacement could be found, and then she, too, retired, in 1950.
 The Palmers were succeeded by Helen Tobias, then AE Richards, Heather Lowry, and, in 1972, Stella G. Mew.

 Hillcourt celebrated its golden jubilee year in 1969.
 Four years later, in 1973, it merged with two other schools, the Hall School, Monkstown, and Park House School, Donnybrook, to form Rathdown School, which still operates from the original Hillcourt site, including using the original Hillcourt House as a boarding house, and a newly-built boarding and music block called Innismore.
 The merger was overseen by Stella Mew, as was a further amalgamation with Glengara Park in 1987.
 Stella Mew continued as principal of Rathdown School for the next thirty years.

-The celebration of Hillcourt Day, which Hillcourt marked every year on 15 March to remember the founding of the school, was revived in by Rathdown School in 2019, to mark the 100th anniversary of the foundation of Hillcourt, and 100 years of education on the school campus.
+The celebration of Hillcourt Day, which Hillcourt marked every year on 15 March to remember the founding of the school, was revived by Rathdown School in 2019, to mark the 100th anniversary of the foundation of Hillcourt, and 100 years of education on the school campus.

 Present day

 Rathdown School still operates on the Hillcourt campus.
-Rathdown's current Head of School is Mr Alan Cox, with Mr Dermot Dix as Head of the Junior School.
-In August 2022 boys were admitted throughout the Junior School, and in August 2023, at the start of Rathdown's 50th anniversary year, boys were admitted throughout the Senior School, so that the whole school is now co-educational.
+Rathdown's current head of school is Alan Cox.
+In August 2022, boys were admitted throughout the Junior School, and in August 2023, at the start of Rathdown's 50th anniversary year, boys were admitted throughout the Senior School, so that the whole school is now co-educational.